rodzy/graphql-apollo-starter/README.md

 2. Run ``yarn install`` on your terminal to get all the dependencies.

-3. Get your PostgreSQL services up and running but it's not mandatory to use PgSQL.
+3. Get your PostgreSQL services up and running.

 4. Check the ``ormconfig.json`` file: